China says 76% of population have received complete doses of COVID-19 vaccines | Health

 China says 76% of population have received complete doses of COVID-19 vaccines

-The country has administered a total of 2.245 billion doses of COVID-19 vaccines as of Oct.
-23, official data showed.
-China is giving people whose last dose was given at least six months ago a booster shot, with priority groups including essential workers, older people and those with weaker immune systems.
+The country administered 2.245 billion doses of COVID-19 vaccines as of Saturday, official data showed.
+China is giving booster shots to adults whose last dose was at least six months earlier, with priority groups including essential workers, older people and those with weaker immune systems.

 - Country: